 When implementing MFA, it should not be considered a completed setup.
 As networks, applications and user populations change so do security vulnerabilities.
 Because of the constant change, organizations should periodically reassess their MFA technology to ensure it continues to meet the needs of the company and entire organization and that it is applied and working properly.

-5 Best Practices of MFA
+5 best practices of MFA

 In conclusion, MFA has become an essential security tool for data protection.
 Because of this, Delinea recommends the following best practices:

-- Implement MFA everywhere – Partially deploying it in the organizations does very little good in protecting important applications and data.
+- Implement MFA everywhere – Partially deploying it in organizations does very little good in protecting important applications and data.

 - Use adaptive MFA – This will make for a better user experience and security.